CMCGowan1/NBM_Regression_Project_2/MVP_LR_Project_2.md

 Add Graphic Plot

 Outline:
-To start exploring this goal, I used a linear regression model with one feature to describe Box Office Total Domestic Gross as a function of the Budget of a Movie.
+To start exploring this goal, I used a linear regression model with one feature, genre, to describe how genre effects on Box Office Total Worldwide Gross.

 The figure depicts the model (red) plotted against the actual data points.
 The prediction interval is plotted in green.